• Skip to main content

 Mind the perimeter

 Maintaining a distinct beard is one of the foundations of beard care.
 In a nutshell, shave the neckline and smooth out the cheeks.
-Unless you’re going for a woolly stoner beard, they keep it more beard-like and less neck-beard-like.
+Grow a Beard for the First Time Unless you’re going for a woolly stoner beard, they keep it more beard-like and less neck-beard-like.
 Allow it to grow wild and free in that scenario.

 Trim it as it grows